PandoraSuite/pandora-core/README.md

   * Manage clients, projects, environments and revoke/regenerate keys without using the REST API directly.

 * **Python SDK (Beta)**
-  A Python package to simplify integration with Pandora Core.
+  A Python package to simplify integration with **Pandora Core**.
 Key features include:

   * **FastAPI integration** for seamless authentication and authorization out of the box.
   * **Automatic request** logging and quota enforcement at the service level.